School of Health Professions

 101 Lewis Hall

 The School of Health Professions is Missouri’s only state-supported health professions school on a campus with an academic health center.
-It is uniquely positioned to educate highly qualified health care professionals committed to fulfilling the mission of improving society through education, service and discovery in diagnostic, medical imaging, and rehabilitation sciences.
-The school is credited with establishing the nation’s first baccalaureate degree program in respiratory therapy and the first master’s degree program in diagnostic medical ultrasound.
-Its six departments and eight accredited academic programs have long and distinguished histories.
+It is uniquely positioned to educate highly qualified health care professionals committed to fulfilling the mission of improving the health and well-being of individuals and communities.
+Its six departments and eleven accredited academic programs have long and distinguished histories.
 Graduates of the School of Health Professions are nationally recognized leaders in their fields.

-The school offers undergraduate degrees with majors in Athletic Training, Communication Science and Disorders, Diagnostic Medical Ultrasound, Health Sciences, Occupational Therapy, Public Health, Respiratory Therapy, Radiologic Sciences with emphasis in Radiography or Nuclear Medicine Technology, and Clinical Laboratory Sciences with an emphasis in Medical Technology.
-The school offers graduate degrees in Communication Science and Disorders with an emphasis of Speech-Language Pathology, Diagnostic Medical Ultrasound, Occupational Therapy and Physical Therapy and Public Health.
+The school offers undergraduate degrees with majors in Athletic Training, Communication Science and Disorders, Diagnostic Medical Ultrasound, Health Sciences, Public Health, Respiratory Therapy, Radiologic Sciences with emphasis in Radiography or Nuclear Medicine Technology, and Clinical Laboratory Sciences with an emphasis in Medical Technology.
+The school offers graduate degrees in Applied Behavior Analysis, Communication Science and Disorders with an emphasis in Speech-Language Pathology, Diagnostic Medical Ultrasound, Occupational Therapy, Physical Therapy and Public Health.
 While the current degree offered for Athletic Training is a Bachelor of Health Science, the program is in the process of changing the degree to a Master's in Athletic Training in order to meet changing requirements established for professional practice.
 Students are strongly encouraged to check the program's web site for updates and changes.

-Students gain valuable experience by participating in nationally recognized service centers including PhysZou, Tiger OT, The Adult Day Connection, The Health Connection, the Speech and Hearing Clinic, Robert G. Comb’s Language Preschool, Thompson Center for Autism and Neurodevelopmental Disorders, and more than eight hundred fieldwork sites.
+Students gain valuable experience by participating in nationally recognized service centers including PhysZou, Tiger OT, The Adult Day Connection, the MU Speech and Hearing Clinic, Robert G. Comb’s Language Preschool, MU Thompson Center for Autism and Neurodevelopmental Disorders, and more than eight hundred fieldwork sites.